Strangenoise/SubstancePainterToMaya/README.md

 * Create a shelf button in Maya with the following Python command
 ![Shelf command](pics/04_shelfContent.jpg)

+## New

+UDIM option added in the Options part of the UI.
+See the UDIM part of this documentation

 ## How to use
 1. Open a scene